rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

     overlay improvements, and new tiers for existing structures.
   - [bevy-cheeseball] is a 3D marble game inspired by Monkey Ball and made with Bevy and Rapier.
-  - [Punchy][punchy-v0-0-4] was released, featuring MVP for the first boss enemy, an entirely refactored fighter state model [which was written up on the wiki][punchy-wiki], updates to the enemy AI targeting, camera progression boundaries, updates to debug tools, a health recovery item, and updates to the way attacks are defined and loaded from resources.
+  - [Punchy v0.04][punchy-v0-0-4] was released,
+    featuring MVP for the first boss enemy, an entirely refactored fighter state model [which was written up on the wiki][punchy-wiki], updates to the enemy AI targeting, camera progression boundaries, updates to debug tools, a health recovery item, and updates to the way attacks are defined and loaded from resources.